 When Eminem lived in Detroit, he first started performing at Shelter, a Detroit club located in the basement of St. Andrews Hall.
 Scenes that take place at Shelter were filmed in an empty warehouse because the actual club looked too nice.

-In the last battle against Papa Doc, B-Rabbit says, "he's shook 'cause ain't such thing as halfway crooks."
+In the last battle against Papa Doc, B-Rabbit says, "He's shook 'cause ain't such thing as halfway crooks."
 This is a reference to the instrumental playing in the background, from the rap duo Mobb Deep's "Shook Ones Pt.
-II".
-The chorus is "There ain't no such thing as half-way crooks, scared to death, they scared to look, they shook" The same song played in the opening scene, when Jimmy is practicing in the bathroom.
+II."
+The chorus is, "There ain't no such thing as half-way crooks, scared to death, they scared to look, they shook."
+The same song is played in the opening scene, when Jimmy is practicing in the bathroom.